Vítkov

 Vítkov (/cs/; Wigstadtl, Witków) is a town in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 5,500 inhabitants.
+It has about 5,400 inhabitants.
+The town is located on the Čermná Stream in the Nízký Jeseník range.

+Vítkov was founded in the second half of the 13th century.
+The most important monument is the Church of the Assumption of the Virgin Mary.

 Administrative division

 Vítkov consists of eight municipal parts (in brackets population according to the 2021 census):